 Content

 Disappointing.
-None of the movies and film choices gripped our attention, with the added frustration of the old IFE system, we turned off and refrained from watching anything.
+None of the movies and film choices gripped our attention, with the added frustration of the old IFE system, we turned off and avoided watching anything.
 There was a handful of new releases and TV shows but compared to long lists that other airlines offer now, we were not impressed.

 Drinks Service